BNasmith/PTForsyth/PTFWorkofChrist.md

 simply a bystander and spectator of the process?
-Does not God's pressure on the man blind him, urge him, stiffen him, shut him up into sin, if only that he might be shut up to mercy alone ?
-Is it enough to say that this is but the action of a process which God simply watches in a permissive way ?
-Is He but passive and not positive to the situation ?
-Can the Absolute be passive to anything ?
+Does not God's pressure on the man blind him, urge him, stiffen him, shut him up into sin, if only that he might be shut up to mercy alone?
+Is it enough to say that this is but the action of a process which God simply watches in a permissive way?
+Is He but passive and not positive to the situation?
+Can the Absolute be passive to anything?
 If s> where is the inner action of the personal God whose immanence in things is one of His great modern revela- tions?
 Everything you call absolute is in active relation